Martinmbiro/Malaria/README.md

 3. [`scikit-learn`](https://scikit-learn.org/stable/#) - A free, open-source library that offers Machine Learning tools for the Python programming language
 4. [`numpy`](https://numpy.org/) - The fundamental package for scientific computing with Python
 5. [`matplotlib`](https://matplotlib.org/) - A comprehensive library for making static, animated, and interactive visualizations in Python
-6. [`seaborn`](https://seaborn.pydata.org/index.html) - A python data visualization library based on `matplotlib` that provides a high-level interface for drawing attractive and informative statistical graphics
+6. [`seaborn`](https://seaborn.pydata.org/index.html) - A Python data visualization library based on `matplotlib` that provides a high-level interface for drawing attractive and informative statistical graphics
 7. [`requests`](https://requests.readthedocs.io/en/latest/) - An elegant and simple HTTP library for Python
 8. [`torchinfo`](https://github.com/TylerYep/torchinfo) - A library for viewing model summaries in PyTorch
 9. [`PIL`](https://pillow.readthedocs.io/) - A Python library for image manipulation and basic image processing tasks